wakatime/wakatime-blog/posts/26-custom-visualizations-using-keenio.md

 ### Introducing wakadump!

 Using [wakadump][wakadump], you can easily export your WakaTime data to [KeenIO][keenio] and take advantage of their powerful data explorer features.
-For example, I queryied all my WakaTime data from the last 2 years and was quickly able to create these custom visualizations:
+For example, I queried all my WakaTime data from the last 2 years and was quickly able to create these custom visualizations:

 ### Most productive day of the week